kirchhoff/kirchhoff.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hello, I am Wenda Tang (汤闻达).
-I earned my Ph.D. in Computer Science and Technology at Nanjing University, under the supervision of Prof. Wanchun Dou [https://cs.nju.edu.cn/douwanchun/index.htm]().
+I earned my Ph.D. in Computer Science and Technology at Nanjing University, under the supervision of Prof. [Wanchun Dou](https://cs.nju.edu.cn/douwanchun/index.htm).
 My thesis is about resource scheduling in Cloud computing.

 Publications
 ======